 The Dookie semester combines what’s happening on the Dookie Farm and surrounding region, with your studies and gives you an opportunity to get real life experience.

 Honours is a one-year program building upon your undergraduate degree that will draw together your previous studies and focus your knowledge, skills and intellect on original research.

 Student life and support

 Get more out of your time at university.
 Connect with like-minded students through our various clubs and societies.
-Access support services and see the range of scholarships, grants and bursaries available to help support your studies.
+Access support services, understand complaints processes, and see the range of scholarships, grants and bursaries available to help support your studies.

 Clubs and Societies

 Joining a club or student society is a great way to continue some of the extracurricular activities you already love, find a new interest or meet like-minded friends from within or outside of your degree.